 The way down from Annapurna was a bit easier to follow than the way up and once back in the basin we rejoined the rest of our party for another small break.
 We were passing the time, having way too much fun, when I had to break it to everyone that hey, it was nearly 2pm and we still had about 12-13 miles to go.
 It’s almost hard to believe.

-So we got back to work.
-We marveled at the gorgeous icy blue lakes, Prusik Peak in the background, and the alpine meadows still with flowers.
+We got back to hiking, marveling at the gorgeous icy blue lakes, Prusik Peak in the background, and the alpine meadows still with flowers.
 Once past Lake Viviane the true Death March begins.
 When you at last reach Upper Snow Lake, it’s a 1.5 mile hike to the dam separating the upper and lower lakes.
 My first year the water was high here.
 This year it was dry.
-Then it’s another 6.5 miles to the trailhead from the lower lake.
+From here it’s another 6.5 miles to the trailhead from the lower lake.

 The descent is like a never-ending Escher puzzle.
 Descend to a lake, then another lake, then another.
 I remember at one point my dad checked his altimeter and told our friend Scott we had another 3,400′ to the trailhead.
 Scott exclaimed incredulously, “How is that even possible!?”
 It’s really quite something to realize just how far up you were.
 And how much more you have left.
 From the top of Little Annapurna at 8,440′ it’s a 7k descent to the Snow Lake trailhead.
 Mostly on granite.
 Amazing.
 And brutal.

 The rocky terrain is tough to cover fast and when you do hit smooth dirt sections and start cruising they don’t last long.
 About a mile and a half from the trailhead you can finally see headlights from Icicle Road, but the trail switchbacks mercilessly, never taking you straight to the parking lot.
 You’re still a good 30-40 minutes away.
 All of us hiked quietly by headlamp, trying to move our sore knees as fast as they could go, ready to be done.